nicknjagi/expense_tracker_cli/README.md

    2. open the cloned repository on Vscode

-   3.  open and run the following to Set up a virtual environment:
+   3.  open the terminal in vs code and run the following to Set up a virtual environment:

     ```pipenv install & pipenv shell```